DO3SE/DO3SE-UI/notes/pn_gsto_2010-08-06/readme.txt

 *a.exe

-The exetutable of this soucecode
+The exetutable of this sourcecode